Bleeding in Early Pregnancy

 You might experience symptoms like nausea, vomiting, bleeding of red to brown colour and pain in abdomen.
 In rare cases, the placental tissue can be cancerous and may spread to other parts of the body.

 Some changes might occur in your cervix which could be because of any reason leading to bleeding.
 During pregnancy, there is extra blood flow to the cervix which causes bleeding.
+Hence a detailed pelvic exam is needed.
 Some examples that can cause bleeding are sex during pregnancy and pap test.

 Any infection in your vagina, urinary tract or bladder can cause bleeding.
 It can happen because of sexually transmitted diseases like chlamydia, herpes, etc. It can cause complications, bleeding and can also be transmitted to the foetus during birth.